Is Nature play for Babies?

 • Make a space where you feel comfortable - sit on a favourite picnic blanket or hold your baby in your own lap and share the meal with your partner/family or friends.

 • I’ve been a part of many a baby’s first mud experience.
 It’s interesting to see the different reactions.
-Some have appeared nonplussed, others curious, others just taking it all in their stride!
+Some have appeared nonplussed, others curious, others just take it all in their stride!

 Starting to crawl